GnarvelousOne/GnarvelousGrowbrain/README.md

 TO DO:
 * Create other modules to control other devices such as fans, drain pumps.
-* Create sensor module to record Temperature and Humidity
+* Create sensor module to record Temperature and Humidity.
+Decide how to display this to the user.
 * Create option to send email alerts